Cooling Towers, Evaporative Condensers, Air Cooled Condensers, Fluid Coolers

 Coolclean understands the importance of correct cooling tower maintenance.
-We are also aware of the issues often caused through sub-standard industry practices.
+We are also aware of the issues that arise due to sub-standard industry practices.

 Why is it important to maintain cooling towers correctly?